Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/principles/_index.md

 - We use [XACML 3.0](http://docs.oasis-open.org/xacml/3.0/xacml-3.0-core-spec-os-en.html) to define authorization policies for applications
 - We use [JSON](https://en.wikipedia.org/wiki/JSON) as general format.

+### Build components as microservices

+**Principle**
+The platform is built as microservices.
+Related functionality is grouped in to seperate applications and deployed as containers.

+**Rationale**
+The different components can be scaled differently, it can be deployed independently.
+Reduced deploy time.
+Different teams can be responsible for different microservices.

+**Implications**
+- Functionality in Altinn Platform is seperated in Authentication, Authorization, Profile, Storage, Pdf and Register component

 ### Design for automation

 **Principle**